 Every organization has these skills gaps, which result in low productivity and reduced efficiency.
 Therefore, knowing what is degrading your performance is essential if you want to up your corporate game.

-4-step process to identifying skills gap
+4-step process to identifying it

 Step 1- Identify your organization’s objectives.

 First and foremost, you need to know what the primary objectives of your company are.

 Every organization has its own set of goals based on the owner’s values, type of industry, or the company’s vision.

 If you have a clear view of your short and long-term goals, you can use them to find the essential skills required to achieve them.
 By knowing your company’s future and present objectives, you can decide on the type of training that is to be given to your employees.
 Whether to focus on technology training, customer service skills, or maybe both.

 Step 2- Identifying the skills needed to achieve these goals

 After identifying your company’s goal, the next very important step is to identify the skills required to achieve these goals.